Israel tells Gazans to move south or risk being seen as 'terrorist' partner

 It added that it did not target civilians.

-"In order to minimize civilian harm, the IDF sent a request to the residents of the northern area of the Gaza Strip to evacuate southward of Wadi Gaza," it said.
+"In order to minimise civilian harm, the IDF sent a request to the residents of the northern area of the Gaza Strip to evacuate southward of Wadi Gaza," it said.

 Israel has previously urged Palestinians to move south, although Palestinians said they had not previously been told they could be considered "terrorist" sympathisers if they did not.
 They also say making the journey south remains highly risky amid airstrikes and say areas of the south have also been hit.